Kenneth Grant (occultist): Legacy

-The historian of religion Dave Evans noted that Grant was "certainly unique" in the history of British esotericism because of his "close dealings" with Crowley, Spare, and Gardner, the "three most influential Western occultists of the 20th century."
+The historian of religion Dave Evans considers Grant "certainly unique" in the history of British esotericism because of his "close dealings" with Crowley, Spare, and Gerald Gardner (the founder of Wicca), the "three most influential Western occultists of the 20th century."
 The occultist and comic book author Alan Moore thought it "hard to name" any other living individual who "has done more to shape contemporary western thinking with regard to Magic" than Grant, and characterized the Typhonian O.T.O. as "a schoolboy gone berserk on brimstone aftershave."

 In 2003, the historian of Western esotericism Henrik Bogdan expressed the view that Grant was "perhaps (the) most original and prolific English author of the post-modern occultist genre."
 Djurdjevic stated that Grant's engagement with Indian spiritual traditions was "both substantial and innovative" as well as controversial, while adding that Grant's emphasis on the importance of female sexual fluids helped contribute to the "transformation of the hegemonic masculinity" in Western occultism.

-Although membership of Grant's own occult groups remained small, his Typhonian Thelemic system represented a significant influence over various other occult groups and currents.
-They included chaos magic, as well as the Temple of Set, the Dragon Rouge, and Andrew D. Chumbley's Cultus Sabbati.
+Although membership of Grant's own occult groups remained small, his Typhonian Thelemic system held a significant influence over various other occult groups and currents, including chaos magic, the Temple of Set, the Dragon Rouge, and Andrew D. Chumbley's Cultus Sabbati.
 The anthropologist Justin Woodman noted that Grant was "one of the key figures" for bringing H. P. Lovecraft's literary works into magical theory and practice, adding that his writings were a "formative influence" on Lovecraftian occult groups like the Esoteric Order of Dagon, founded in North America during the late 1980s.

 The occultist Peter Levenda discussed Grant's work in his 2013 essay, The Dark Lord: H. P. Lovecraft, Kenneth Grant, and the Typhonian Tradition in Magic.
-Here, he asserted that Grant's importance was in attempting to create "a more global character for Thelema" by introducing ideas and concepts borrowed from the Hindu tantra, Yazidism, and Afro-Caribbean syncretic religions.
+Here, he asserted that Grant's importance was in attempting to create "a more global character for Thelema" by introducing ideas and concepts borrowed from the Hindu tantra, Yazidism, and Afro-Caribbean religions.